blockchainsllc/in3-docs/docs/rpc.md

 ## btc

 For bitcoin incubed follows the specification as defined in [https://bitcoincore.org/en/doc/0.18.0/](https://bitcoincore.org/en/doc/0.18.0/).
-Internally the in3-server will add proofs as part of the responsens.
+Internally the in3-server will add proofs as part of the responses.
+The proof data differs between the methods.
+You will read which proof data will be provided and how the data can be used to prove the result for each method.

-Depending on the method, different proofs are needed, which are described in this document.

-ToDo: Add description

-Proofs will add a special in3-section to the response containing a `proof`- object.
-Each `in3`-section of the response containing proofs has a property with a proof-object with the following properties:
+Proofs will add a special `in3`-section to the response containing a `proof`- object.
+This object will contain parts of or all of the following properties:

 *  **block**
 *  **final**
+*  **txIndex**
 *  **merkleProof**
 *  **cbtx**
 *  **cbtxMerkleProof**